 In 1846, the estate was broken up into lots and sold at public auction for development to a James Watts Peppercorne.
 He redeveloped Oatlands House into the South Western Hotel in 1856.
 By this time the London and South Western Railway made the Weybridge area accessible to London, and the hotel attracted visitors from far and wide who had come to admire the 18th century follies.

 During the First World War, the hotel was requisitioned for injured New Zealander soldiers, specifically ‘medical & tuberculosis cases and limbless men’.
 Additional space was needed due to overcrowding at Mount Felix Hospital just up the road, situated next to Walton Bridge.

 At the war's end, the hotel reopened in 1919.
 It has welcomed many guests over the years, including famous names such as Emile Zola, Anthony Trollope and Edward Lear.
 It is now known as Oatlands Park Hotel, and traces of its rich history can still be seen in the hotel and its extensive grounds.

 Objects from Oatlands Palace were found during archaeological excavations in 1964, 1983 and 1984 and tell us much more about life at the Tudor Palace.
-Elmbridge Museum holds and cares for this nationally significant collection along with items relating to Oatlands House.
-Select objects from this collection are on display in the foyer at the Civic Centre in Esher from Monday 22 June for a limited period.
+Elmbridge Museum holds and cares for this nationally significant collection along with items relating to Oatlands Palace and House.